meltwater/served/docs/Routing.md

 ###Empty

 An empty segment is compiled from a trailing path separator.
-This is a special case where the segment only matches an empty pattern section.
+This is a special case where the segment will match any value or no value.

 The following pattern would compile into two static segments followed by an empty segment: